Operational Excellence & Equipment Management | Pillar II · Exegens · Dr. Alin Posteucă

 Direct & Indirect Cost Reduction

-Through systematic elimination of losses and waste — activities standardised, not merely improved.
+Through systematic elimination of equipment losses — reliability governed architecturally, not managed operationally.

 –10→20%